 Parking & Trailhead

 As for logistics, there is a small, main parking lot along the highway as well as an overflow lot a little further east.
-Be careful of parking on the shoulder of the highway – it’s not allowed in a lot of areas along the road.
-After a couple hours of strolling through the woods, it’s a quick drive to head into Battle Ground for some pizza and brews!
+Be careful of parking on the shoulder of the Moulton Falls highway – it’s not allowed in a lot of areas along the road.
+After a couple of hours of strolling through the woods, it’s a quick drive to head into Battle Ground for some pizza and brews!
 But most importantly, enjoy this beautiful area that you might get lucky enough to have all to yourself!